 Students are required to take a minimum number of courses in the Columbia Economics Department.
 For all majors and interdepartmental majors other than economics-philosophy major, students must complete a minimum of five lecture courses in the Columbia department.
-Students in the economics-philosophy major and economics concentration must complete a minimum of four courses.
-Students may fulfill their remaining requirements for economics lecture courses through AP (or IB) credits, Barnard electives, transfer courses, and study abroad courses (the latter two are subject to the approval of the Economics Department).
+Students in the economics-philosophy major who declared prior to spring 2014 and economics concentration must complete a minimum of four lecture courses.
+Students in the economics-philosophy major who declare in or after spring 2014 are required to take a minimum of five lecture courses.
+Students may fulfill their remaining requirements for economics lecture courses through AP (or IB or GCE) credits, Barnard electives, transfer courses, and study abroad courses (the latter two are subject to the approval of the Economics Department).
 The following table summarizes the new rules:

-Program Number of required economics lecture courses Miniumum number which must be taken in the department Maximum number of outside allowed

-Economics major 9 5 4

-Financial economics 8 5 3

-Economics- mathematics 7 5 2

-Economics- political science 7 5 2

-Economics- statistics 6 5 1

-Economics- philosophy 5 4 1

-Economics concentration 7 4 3
+Program Number of required economics lecture courses Miniumum number which must be taken in the department Economics major 9 5 4 Financial economics 8 5 3 Economics-mathematics 7 5 2 Economics-political science 7 5 2 Economics-statistics (declared prior to spring 2014) 6 5 1 Economics-statistics (declared in Spring 2014 and beyond) 7 5 2 Economics-philosophy (declared prior to Spring 2014) 5 4 1 Economics-philosophy (declared in Spring 2014 and beyond) 7 5 2 Economics concentration 7 4 3

-Lecture courses do not include seminars, which must be taken in the Columbia Economics Department.
-The lecture course counts are counts of economics courses onlyand do not include math, statistics, or courses in other departments.
+- 1. Lecture courses do not include seminars, which must be taken in the Columbia Economics Department.
+The lecture course counts are counts of economics courses only and do not include math, statistics, or courses in other departments. - 2.
 At least two of the three 3000-level economics core courses must be taken in the department and no corresponding Barnard courses are accepted.
-ECON V3025 and V3265 are counted as departmental courses regardless of the instructor.
-Outside courses include AP (or IB) credits, transfer credits, Barnard 2000- and 3000- level elective courses taken outside of Columbia are used as the equivalent of ECON W1105 Principles of economics, those courses are counted as one transfer course.
+ECON V3025 and V3265 are counted as departmental courses regardless of the instructor. - 3.
+Outside courses include AP (or IB or GCE) credits, transfer credits, Barnard 2000- and 3000-level elective courses and transfer credits from other universities.
+In the case where two or more courses taken outside of Columbia are used as the equivalent of ECON W1105 Principles of economics, those courses are counted as one transfer course.

-Approval of transfer credits to fulfill economics requirements must be obtained in writing from the Department of Economics (see the departmental website or speak with the advising dean for information regarding applications for transfer credit).
+Approval of transfer credits to fulfill economics requirements must be obtained in writing from the Department of Economics (see the departmental website or speak with your advising dean for information regarding applications for transfer credit).
 Approval is granted only for courses that are considered to be comparable to those offered at Columbia.

 Summer courses taken at other institutions must be approved in writing by the department's transfer credit adviser before the course is taken.
-Summer courses taken from the department of economics do not need approval.
+Summer courses taken from the department of economics at Columbia University do not need approval.